pron1x/DBuddyBot/README.md

   + `<category name>` specifies the category the role is part of
   + `<role name>` specifies the name of the role to be removed.
 Removes it from the category and database if it is not part of a different category, does not delete the Discord role.
++ `/role description <role name> <description>`
+  + `<role name>` specifies the name of the role the description should be changed of
+  + `<description>` specifies the new description of the category

 ##### Server Users
 Server users can assign the roles by clicking on the buttons.
 The buttons work as a toggle, if the user is not part of a role, the role will be granted, if they are, the role will instead be revoked.
+The user will be notified of the successfull granting/revoking of a role with a dismissable message.

 ### Roadmap

 Roadmap of things to come.
 - [ ] Add multi-server support (mutliple servers are currently **NOT** supported!)
-- [ ] Potentially lower the amount of dependencies
+- [ ] Containerize the application / Host official instance once multi server support is implemented
 - [x] Use Discords slash commands instead of normal text based commands
 - [x] Use Discords button system for role assign/revoke instead of emojis (If the system proves to be viable)
 - [x] Add/Remove categories via commands